AaltoSciComp/scicomp-docs/about/for-proposals.rst

 PhD-level specialists to work on THINGS, which allows the other staff on this project to focus on YYY.
-These staff do not need to be independently recruited, are available for consultation before and answer the project.
+These staff do not need to be independently recruited, are available for consultation before and after the project.
 This service is provided by Aalto Scientific Computing, which also provides high-performance computing resources.
 The Research Software Engineering service is integrated into computing services as a consistent package.